Hazle Township, Pennsylvania: Lattimer Massacre

-On September 10, 1897, about 300 to 400 unarmed strikers—nearly all of them Slavs and Germans—marched to a coal mine owned by Calvin Pardee (in the town of Lattimer in Hazle Township) to support a newly formed UMW union.
+On September 10, 1897, about 300 to 400 unarmed strikers, nearly all of Slovaks and Germans, marched to a coal mine owned by Calvin Pardee (in the town of Lattimer in Hazle Township) to support a newly formed UMW union.
 The demonstrators were confronted by law enforcement officials several times on the road; they were ordered to disperse, but kept marching.

 The deputies had spent most of the morning joking about how many miners they would kill.
 While on a streetcar headed for Lattimer (with the sheriff and his comrades), one deputy was overheard saying "I bet I drop six of them when I get over there."

 When the demonstrators reached Lattimer at 3:45 pm, they were met again by the sheriff and 150 armed deputies.
 Sources differ on the number of deputies present.
 One source claims only 86 deputies confronted the marchers.
 Sheriff Martin ordered the marchers to disperse, and then attempted to grab an American flag out of the hands of the lead marcher.
 A scuffle ensued, and the police opened fire on the unarmed crowd.
 Nineteen miners died, and anywhere from 17 to 49 others wounded.
 All had been shot in the back, and several had multiple gunshot wounds which indicated that they had been targeted by the deputies.

-Life after coal
+20th century

 The population of Hazle Township peaked at nearly 15,000 residents in the early 20th century.
 By the 1940s, the population began to dwindle; this was the result of the declining coal industry.
 Many mines closed in the 1940s and 1950s.
 Many residents were forced to seek jobs elsewhere.

 Although the region was in the midst of an economic recession, local leaders were determined to turn the economy around.
 CAN-DO (Community Area New Development Organization) was formally organized in 1956 by founder Dr. Edgar L. Dessen.
 It was founded to bring new industry into the area.
 Their first priority was to raise money—through their "Dime a Week" campaign—in which area residents were encouraged to put a dime on their sidewalk each week to be collected by CAN-DO.

 The company raised over $250,000 and was able to purchase over 500 acres (2.0 km2) of land, which was converted into an industrial park.
 CAN-DO was responsible for establishing the Valmont, Humboldt, and McAdoo industrial parks.
-CAN-DO also founded a white-collar business park in the late 1990s; it was named the CAN-DO Corporate Center (located in nearby Drums).
+CAN-DO also founded a white-collar business park in the late 1990s; it was named the CAN-DO Corporate Center, located in nearby Drums.
 Today, retail development and housing construction are on the rise in Hazle Township.